Analysis | What Tapping the US Strategic Petroleum Reserve Means

 1. How much of the SPR is being tapped?

-About 165 million barrels of crude oil has been delivered or put under contract since the spring, when Biden announced a drawdown of up to 180 million barrels.
-A release of an additional 10 million to 15 million barrels is said to be under consideration.
+About 165 million barrels of crude oil has been delivered or put under contract since the spring, when Biden initiated a drawdown of up to 180 million barrels.
+On Oct.
+19, Biden announced that the final tranche of 15 million barrels will be released.
+He also held open the possibility of “further releases in the months ahead if needed.”
 The White House has been seeking to ease rising costs at the pump and bolster low domestic stockpiles of fuel for the winter while also responding to the decision by the world’s largest suppliers of oil, a group known as OPEC+, to slash production.

 2. How much oil remains in reserve?

 The reserve stood at 405.1 million barrels as of Oct.
 14. That’s about 57% of its maximum authorized storage capacity of 714 million barrels and enough to replace more than two years’ worth of US crude net imports, based on 2021 figures.
-Replenishing the SPR is also on the Biden administration’s to-do list.
-The Energy Department announced in May it was planning a new method of buybacks to allow for a “competitive, fixed-price bid process,” with prices potentially locked in well before crude is delivered.
+Replenishing the SPR is also on the Biden administration’s to-do list, with one senior official saying purchases will begin when West Texas Intermediate crude prices are at or below $67 to $72 per barrel.

 3. In what circumstances can presidents release stockpiled oil?